danirus/django-comments-xtd/docs/tutorial.rst

        {% load comments %}

-Let's insert now the tags to:
+We will apply changes in the the blog post detail template:

  #.
-Show the number of comments posted to the blog story,
+To show the number of comments posted to the blog story,
  #.
-List the comments already posted, and
+To list the comments already posted, and
  #.
-Show the comment form, so that people can post comments.
+To show the comment form, so that people can post comments.

-By using the :ttag:`get_comment_count` tag we will show the number of comments posted, right after the text of the blog post, modify code so that it looks like follows:
+By using the :ttag:`get_comment_count` tag we will show the number of comments posted.
+Change the code around the link element so that it looks like:

    .. code-block:: html+django